NilsDannemann/meteor-pdfmake/readme.md

 ## 3. Using Columns & Styles
-This Example uses iron:router and some pdfmake-features like: page-sizes, page-margins, columns & style dictionaries.
+This Example uses iron:router and pdfmake-features like: page sizes & margins, columns & style dictionaries.

 **In this case:** Display some Customer Data with a decent layout.
 ```javascript